fnCAD/fnCAD/README.md

-# WebSDF
+# fnCAD

-A browser-based CAD tool that lets you design 3D objects using Signed Distance Fields (SDFs).
+A functional CAD tool inspired by OpenSCAD that lets you design 3D objects using Signed Distance Fields (SDFs).
 Create complex geometries with mathematical precision and export them as meshes.

 ## Features